BAEKJungHo/BAEKJungHo.github.io/_wiki/caching/architecture-cache-strategy.md

     }
 }

-// CacheConfig to set TTL for cache
+// CacheConfig to set TTL for caching
 @Configuration
 @EnableCaching
 class CacheConfig {